DUI Breath Tests In Georgia

 These are just a few examples of how a DUI breath test could produce inaccurate results.
 Breathalyzer tests are going to be around for the foreseeable future due to their ease of use, low cost to implement, and they produce results on the spot.
 This allows for an expedited process and the police officer can effectively pursue additional DUI drivers.

-Holding Breath and Ability to Breathe Can Affect the Test
+Holding Breath and the Ability to Breathe Can Affect the Test

 Since breath is undefined in the statute, we have to assume that “breath” means the whole breath is inhaled and exhaled.
 If the legal level is determined by reference to the entire breath, alveolar air is only a portion of that breath.
 If alveolar air contains a higher concentration of alcohol than the whole breath, then a tested sample of alveolar air will give a false high reading of the whole breath required by the statute.

 before the test.
-Odds are you will not be able to pull this one-off.
+The odds are you will not be able to pull this one-off.

 5-Star Rated Criminal Law Firm with Three Super Lawyers Traffic Ticket Attorneys